life-itself/community/vault/projects/exploring-web3-and-crypto.md

 title: "Exploring Web3 & Crypto"
 description: "Crypto & Web3 are a huge phenomenon but can be hard to make sense of.
 We help with introductions to key concepts and in-depth evaluations of the claims for its social and economic impact."
 image: /assets/images/web3.jpeg
+homepage:
-start:
+start: 2021-12
 end:
 team:
+  - rufus-pollock
-  - rufuspollock
+  - theo-cox
   - nathenfitchen
-  - catherinetran
+  - catherine-tran
-  - stephendiehl
+  - Stephen Diehl
 alumni:
-  - theocox
   - eilidhross
 size: xl
 state: open
 status: active
-created: 2021-12
+created: 2023-03-16
 ---

 ## Description